Travers Smith (London)

 The firm is very heavily focussed on corporate work, and its client list reads like a who's who of top banks, PE houses and brokers - JPMorgan, HSBC, Barclays Private Equity, 3i, Bridgepoint, Macquarieetc.
 If you're looking for great, hands-on experience at the corporate coal face, this should definitely be on your list.

 Given the nature of the firm's practice it's no surprise that profits per partner have been a bit of a rollercoaster ride over the past couple of years.
 PEP in 2007/2008 was a record £810,000 - up well over a hundred grand on the previous year.
-A bit of a hammering in 2009 (with PEP slipping nastily down to a mere £470,000 - as the private equity market fell on its arse) has now been smoothly rectified and we're now almost back where we started.
-Travers Smith is again sailing smoothly forward.
+A bit of a hammering in 2009 (with PEP slipping nastily down to a mere £470,000 - as the private equity market fell on its arse) has now been smoothly rectified and we're now almost back where we started, with PEP for 2011/12 at £804k.
+Travers Smith is again, it seems, sailing smoothly forward.

 " bonus means that "we do much worse than assistants at our competitors

 Added to that, Travers is not a place for those looking for overseas experience (but then the lack of overseas offices is part of the reason for its strong profits).
 So what can tempt you through the door?

 Word to us is that people are bright ("bloody clever

 ") and personable (and are, in our experience, disturbingly good-looking and charming) and morale is generally perky throughout the firm - a combination of that impressive quality of work and offices "full of fun and banter